arangodb/spring-boot-starter/demo/README.md

 Character [id=1899, name=Robb, surname=Stark, alive=false, age=null]
 ```

-In addition to search for specific values from our example entity, we can search for dynamically depending values.
-In
+In addition to searching for specific values of the example entity, you can
-the next example we search for a Stark who is 30 years younger than Ned Stark.
-Instead of changing the age for Ned Stark
+search for dynamically depending values.
+In the next example, search for a Stark
+who is 30 years younger than Ned Stark.
+Instead of changing the age of Ned Stark
-in the previously fetched entity, we use a transformer within the `ExampleMatcher` and subtract 30 from the age of Ned
+in the previously fetched entity, you use a transformer within the `ExampleMatcher`
-Stark.
+and subtract 30 from the age of Ned Stark.

 ```java
 System.out.println("## Find all Starks which are 30 years younger than Ned Stark");